NY Times Political Reporter Dionne Searcey Discusses Her New Book: “In Pursuit of Disobedient Women”

 Girls in Uganda often miss school when they are menstruating – the average is one to three days per month.
 Like Pauline, many feel ashamed due to the stigma attached to periods in Uganda.

 “Widespread lockdowns have resulted in horrific conditions where girls and women have no one to turn to and nowhere to go.
-They are trapped.
-A catastrophe is unfolding in Latin America,” said Debora Cobar from Plan International.
+They are trapped” said Debora Cobar from Plan International.

 As we, as a society, continue to learn, listen and speak out against racism, here is an updated list of resources: books, films, documentaries and more for kids and adults.

 IN CONVERSATION WITH